aryan4codes/ProductGPT/README.md

 Users can capture placement images in real-time and facilitate the upload of product placement images for subsequent analysis.

 ### 5. Insight Generation
-ProductGPT provides actionable insights to Field Officers based on the analysis, helping them understand the effectiveness of the current product positioning.
+RetailInsightPro provides actionable insights to Field Officers based on the analysis, helping them understand the effectiveness of the current product positioning.

 ### 6. Incentive Derivation
-ProductGPT assists Field Officers in deriving the incentive value for each product in each shop based on the analysis.
+RetailInsightPro assists Field Officers in deriving the incentive value for each product in each shop based on the analysis.

 ### 7. User-Friendly Interface
 The application is designed to be intuitive and easy to use, enabling seamless integration into the workflow of Field Officers.